Police: Metro Phoenix Retail Complex Shooter Felt ‘bullied’

 The area includes a stadium for the NFL’s Arizona Cardinals and hockey arena for the NHL’s Arizona Coyotes. ____

-Associated Press writers Jonathan J. Cooper and Terry Tang in Phoenix contributed to this report.
+Associated Press writers Jonathan J. Cooper and Paul Davenport in Phoenix contributed to this report.